-- Handle a spectrophotometer, use the blank solution and perform absorbance measurements. - Conduct a kinetic study through the measurement of the solution absorbance with time. - Obtain the absorption spectrum of a substance. - Determine the equilibrium constant of an acid-base indicator. - Handle a refractometer. - Build the boiling temperature-liquid composition phase diagram for a binary mixture. - Characterise the azeotropic point of a binary mixture. - Determine the activity coefficients of the components of a binary mixture. - Determine the rate law (orders of reaction and rate constant) of a reaction by chemical titration. - Analyse the effect of temperature on the reaction rate. - Determine fractional lifetimes of a reaction. - Calculate the activation energy of a reaction from fractional lifetimes. - Critically evaluate the quality of the results obtained.
+- Conduct a kinetic study through the measurement of the solution absorbance with time. - Handle a refractometer. - Build the boiling temperature-liquid composition phase diagram for a binary mixture. - Characterise the azeotropic point of a binary mixture. - Determine the activity coefficients of the components of a binary mixture. - Determine the rate law (orders of reaction and rate constant) of a reaction by chemical titration. - Analyse the effect of temperature on the reaction rate. - Determine fractional lifetimes of a reaction. - Calculate the activation energy of a reaction from fractional lifetimes. - Critically evaluate the quality of the results obtained.